Police uniforms in the United States

 Police uniforms in the United States vary widely due to the nation's tradition of highly decentralized law enforcement.
 Over time, however, a number of general conventions and styles have become representative of American police fashion.
-Police officers wear uniforms to deter crime by establishing a visible presence while on patrol, to make themselves easily identifiable to non-police officers or to their colleagues who require assistance, and to quickly identify each other at crime scenes for ease of coordination.
+Police officers wear uniforms to establish a visible presence while on patrol, to make themselves easily identifiable to non-police officers or to their colleagues who require assistance, and to quickly identify each other at crime scenes for ease of coordination and access of resources.